howdoicomputer/revontulet/README.md

 This API sends requests to two upstream APIs: https://sat.terrestre.ar/docs/#/ and https://www.n2yo.com/api/

 There are home built API clients for both in `libs/` that use httpx to asynchronously fetch API results and then cache them on a 10 second TTL if the responses are 200s.
-The reason why they're writen using httpx is because requests is a synchronous client that will block FastAPIs event loop.
-There were some open source clients that already existed for the above API but they were synchronous in nature so I had to write my own.
+The reason why they're writen using httpx is because requests is a synchronous client that will block FastAPI's (the underlying API framework) event loop.
+There were some open source clients that already existed for the above APIs but they were synchronous in nature so I had to write my own.

 ## Typing and Pydantic